Constitution of the South Carolina Historical Association

 IX.
 ASSOCIATION'S PUBLICATION

 B. All papers published in The Journal shall become the property of the Association except as otherwise may be approved by the Executive Committee.

 X. DANIEL HOLLIS PRIZE: The organization awards the Daniel Hollis Prize at the annual meeting.

 A. In even numbered years of the meeting, a graduate student may be awarded the prize for the best article published in The Journal in the last two years (current and previous year).

 B. In odd numbered years of the meeting, a professional historian may be awarded the prize for the best article published in The Journal in the last two years (current and previous year).

 C. The Executive Committee will annually appoint an award committee to review all eligible articles.

 A. The Publications Endowment Fund exists to supplement the income available for the publication of The Journal.
 Contributions may be made by anyone, and they will be acknowledged in writing.

 B. The Fund will be administered by three trustees: the President, the Treasurer, and the editor of The Journal.
 The trustees shall invest the Fund so as to obtain a secure and steady income and report annually to the membership the status of the Fund.

 C. The trustees may designate annually a sum no greater than 80 percent of the earnings of the Fund to defray the cost of printing The Journal and add the surplus of earnings each year to the principal.

 D. Should the Executive Committee determine that the Fund is no longer necessary for the purpose for which it was established, they shall recommend that this Article be removed from the constitution.
-If the Fund is liquidated, the Executive Committee shall make an unrestricted gift of the principal to the endowment fund of The University of South Carolina Caroliniana Society or similar historical repository in South Carolina and transfer the balance of the earning to the treasury of the Association.
+If the Fund is liquidated, the Executive Committee shall make an unrestricted gift of the principal to the endowment fund of The University of South Carolina Caroliniana Society or similar historical repository in South Carolina and transfer the balance of the earnings to the treasury of the Association.